grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. warning::
-    In Python we will define *Solver.LinMaxRestarts* which will set    *Solver.Linear.MaxRestarts* inside the ParFlow .pfidb file.
+    In Python we will define *Solver.LinearMaxRestarts* which will set    *Solver.Linear.MaxRestarts* inside the ParFlow .pfidb file.

 Solver.Linear.Preconditioner